Tom Roby IV

 Recent Open Mic Featured Authors

-TallGrass Open Mics are held at Chicago's Sulzer Regional Library Auditorium, 4455 N Lincoln Avenue, on each month's fourth Sunday afternoon unless re-scheduled because of holiday conflicts.
+TallGrass Open Mics are held at Chicago's Sulzer Regional Library Auditorium, 4455 N Lincoln Avenue, on May 21, held the fourth Sunday of each month unless re-scheduled because of holiday conflicts.
 Sign-up to read begins 1:15 P.M.
 Our start time is 1:30 p.m.
 Special Events may be held at other venues.

-Coming soon—Bob Weinberg, reading from and discussing his new release, Registered Respiratory Therapist, based on his profession in that field.
+Sunday, June 25 — Bob Weinberg, reading from and discussing his new release, Registered Respiratory Therapist, based on his profession in that field.

 V V V